Meet Sustainability Victoria's Executive Leadership Team.

 Kate co-founded 3000acres – a project aiming to get more people growing more food in more places – and 5up5down, a project to tackle social isolation.
 Kate also co-hosted Greening the Apocalypse on 3RRR for four years.

 Paul has worked in the sustainability field for more than 25 years.
-He comes to Sustainability Victoria from DELWP, where he has been leading workstreams on policy and programs addressing energy sustainability, affordability, reliability and security since 2016.
-Paul was CEO of the Moreland Energy Foundation Limited for over eight years and also worked for 10 years with Sustainability Victoria (mainly with predecessor organisations).
+He comes to Sustainability Victoria from the Department of Environment, Land, Water and Planning, where he has been leading work streams on policy and programs addressing energy sustainability, affordability, reliability and security since 2016.
+Paul was CEO of the Moreland Energy Foundation Limited for over 8 years and worked for 10 years with Sustainability Victoria (mainly with predecessor organisations).

 Katie is passionate about inspiring and empowering collective action to create a positive future for people and the natural world.
 Before coming to Sustainability Victoria, Katie led Zoos Victoria’s transformation to a world leader in community action, behaviour change and education, including overseeing development of a five-year Community Action Masterplan and award-winning behaviour change campaigns.